 - Flatride removals include: Spinmeister (a vintage Schwarzkopf Enterprise) and Chaos (one of those Chance spinning rides.)

 - Space Shuttle, right in front of Great American Scream Machine (bottom right of Kingda Ka) is depicted looking less like an Intamin Space Shuttle ride and more like a Chance Space Shuttle ride!

 - Bugs Bunny Land was removed during Kingda Ka construction to make room for Golden Kingdom, which consists of a large kiddie ride area, a theater, and of course…Kingda Ka.

 - Bugs Bunny National Park, yet another kiddie area, was built to the right of the Log Flume in the upper right of the map.
 This area used to be part of the Lakefront and had a little theater and McDonalds if I remember correctly.

 Finally, here’s the cover for the 2008 map complete with crazy Asian man saying “more flags, more fun.”
 I never really got why they used an Asian guy who spoke in a somewhat ‘Engrish’ manner in the commercial.
 Eh, whatever…

 - Chiller?
 Gone!
 Batman & Robin: the Chiller was removed and The Dark Knight took its place.
-Dark Knight is basically a themed indoor wild mouse.
+Dark Knight is a Mack made Wild Mouse themed to Batman: Dark Knight.